simpleinjector/Documentation/source/lifetimes.rst

     container.Register<IService, MyService>(tenMinuteLifestyle);
     container.Register<AnotherService, MeTwoService>(tenMinuteLifestyle);

 In this example the **Lifestyle.CreateCustom** method is called and supplied with a delegate that returns a delegate that applies the 10 minute cache.
 This example makes use of the fact that each registration gets its own delegate by using four closures (timeout, syncRoot, expirationTime and instance).
 Since each registration (in the example *IService* and *AnotherService*) will get its own *Func<object>* delegate, each registration gets its own set of closures.
-The closures are static per registration.
+The closures are therefore static per registration.

 One of the closure variables is the *instance* and this will contain the cached instance that will change after 10 minutes has passed.
 As long as the time hasn't passed, the same instance will be returned.

 Since the constructed *Func<object>* delegate can be called from multiple threads, the code needs to do its own synchronization.
 Both the DateTime comparison and the DateTime assignment are not thread-safe and this code needs to handle this itself.

+Do note that even though locking is used to synchronize access, this custom lifestyle might not work as expected, because when the expiration time passes while an object graph is being resolved, it might result in an object graph that contains two instances of the registered component, which might not be what you want.
+This example therefore is only for demonstration purposes.